They are described as a series of mountains or hills that are connected by high ground. Below you can find a list of famous mountain ranges.

 - Length / Width: 2,500 km (1,600 mi) / 50 to 100 km (31 to 62 mi)

 The Atlas Mountains is the most prominent mountain range in northern Africa.
-It stretches the 3 Maghreb countries, a region in the northwest of Africa, Morocco, Algeria, and Tunisia and are inhabited by a population referred to as “Berbers.”
+It stretches the 3 Maghreb countries, a region in the northwest of Africa, Morocco, Algeria, and Tunisia, and is inhabited by a population referred to as “Berbers.”

 The highest mountain in the Atlas mountain range is located in Morocco and is called the Toubkal Mountain.
 The mountain range firms the natural border between the Atlantic Ocean and the Mediterranean Sea and the Sahara Desert.